Southern Federation of Syrian Lebanese American Clubs Collection, 1933-1995

 Description

-The L’Monar and L’Fatette Clubs organized a gathering to watch the Port Arthur vs. Houston softball game and other exciting festivities on this day, which 400 people attended.
-A subsequent meeting from September 6-7, 1931, hosted by the Austin Girls’ Friendly Club and the Men’s Capitol Club, produced the Southern Lebanese American Clubs after Mary Joseph locked Southern delegates into a room.
-During this time, delegates from Texas, Louisiana, Mississippi, Oklahoma, and Alabama put together a plan to fulfill the demands of the Lebanese American community.
-As described by Eileen Cook in a 1980s meeting minutes document, “the federation was founded on love, the love of our heritage, love of our forebearers, and love of the country we live in.”
+The Southern Federation of Syrian Lebanese American Clubs (SFSLAC), known as the Southern Federation of Syrian Clubs until 1938, was founded on July 4, 1931 as a resource for Syrian-Lebanese Americans.
+The founders included members of the L’Monar Club, the L’Fatette Club, the Austin Girls’ Friendly Club, and the Men’s Capitol Club.
+Delegates from Texas, Louisiana, Mississippi, Oklahoma, and Alabama met in Port Arthur, Texas to put together a plan to fulfill the needs of the Lebanese American community.
+As described by Eileen Cook in meeting minutes during the 1980s, “the federation was founded on love, the love of our heritage, love of our forebearers, and love of the country we live in.”

 Source